 •Sensitive, difficult, and ambiguous topics

-•Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions.
-In this, critical analysis and challenging conventions are central
+•Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions

-•Cultural psychodynamics and other approaches that capture the implicit and unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in people’s lives
+•Cultural psychodynamics and other approaches that capture the implicit and unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in their lives

 •Writing and editing (technical, storytelling, proposal, and ethnographic)